nathan-gs/nathan-gs.github.com/_posts/2024-01-03-tags-in-jekyll.md

  - Web Development
  - Jekyll
 last_modified_at: "2024-01-04"
+excerpt: >
+    [Jekyll](https://jekyllrb.com) is a popular blog engine that allows you to create static websites with markdown files.
+One of the features that Jekyll offers is the ability to tag your posts with keywords that describe their content.
+Tags are useful for a blog because they help you organize your posts, make them easier to find, and improve your SEO.
+In this post, I will show you how to use tags in Jekyll and how to create a tags page and a tags feed for your blog. <br><br>
+    Jekyll has support for [tags and categories](https://jekyllrb.com/docs/posts/#tags-and-categories), however using the Tag functionality comes   with certain gotcha's if you want to maintain Github Pages compatibility.
 ---

+[Jekyll](https://jekyllrb.com) is a popular blog engine that allows you to create static websites with markdown files.
+One of the features that Jekyll offers is the ability to tag your posts with keywords that describe their content.
+Tags are useful for a blog because they help you organize your posts, make them easier to find, and improve your SEO.
+In this post, I will show you how to use tags in Jekyll and how to create a tags page and a tags feed for your blog.

 Jekyll has support for [tags and categories](https://jekyllrb.com/docs/posts/#tags-and-categories), however using the Tag functionality comes with certain gotcha's if you want to maintain Github Pages compatibility.